UoB-COMSM0166/2026-group-27/README.md

 **The Product:** Lost in Bristol video game.

 **The System:** Stakeholders involved in developing the game, including developers, designers, and project managers.
+Recognising these stakeholders helped ensure that design decisions were aligned with their roles and were realistic, meaning they could be successfully implemented within the project's timeframe.

 **The Containing System:** The main users of the game, such as players, who interact with and experience the gameplay.
+This helped us focus on user experience by ensuring features such as controls and difficulty progression were intuitive and engaging.

-**The Wider Environment:** External stakeholders such as assessors, testers, and Computer Science students, who evaluate or learn from the product, and influence its development.
+**The Wider Environment:** External stakeholders such as assessors, testers, and Computer Science students, who evaluate or influence the product's  development.
+Recognising this helped ensure the game was suitable for testing and could be assessed effectively.

 ## 3.3 Epics & User Stories